Tutoring usually takes place in the learner’s house but you can suggest new places for their tutorials, homework help

 Are you set on becoming a tutor and starting your very own tutoring business?
 Find more tutor tips and guidance

 As a private tutor, you are at your student’s service and you have to consider first how your tutoring services benefit your student and how they can best develop.
 This will feature heavily in the teaching approach that you’ll have to adopt.
-In-home & online tutoring jobs is, above all, tailored academic support and mentoring for the student.
+In-home & online tutoring jobs are, above all, tailored academic support and mentoring for the student.

 For example, your student doesn’t work well in a traditional school system, they don’t seem interested in learning, they don’t like school, and they’re falling behind with their homework and in their classes.
 Have your academic support tutorials in an unusual place and come up with new study strategies to help the student reconnect with a desire to learn and progress in a given subject.